datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 ~~~
 {: .output}

-Never fear, all the data is there, if you scroll up.
-Selecting just a few rows, so it is
+Don't worry: all the data is there!
+You can confirm this by scrolling upwards, or by
+looking at the `[# of rows x # of columns]` block at the end of the output.

+If you use `.head()` to view only a subset of rows, you will observe an output
-easier to fit on one window, you can see that pandas has neatly formatted the data to fit
+that is easier to fit in one window.
+After doing this, you can see that pandas has neatly formatted
-our screen:
+the data to fit our screen:

 ~~~
 surveys_df.head() # The head() method displays the first several lines of a file.
 It